Click on the drop down boxes to view more.

 Until we receive the draft contract we cannot proceed.

-We will check the title to the property to see that the Seller owns it and have the legal right to sell to you.
-We will check the title for adverse matter or defects that may affect your decision to purchase.
+We will check the title to the property to see that the seller owns it and has the legal right to sell to you.
+We will check the title for adverse matters or defects that may affect your decision to purchase.

 We will carry out various searches.
 When you instruct us we ask you to provide money on account towards the cost of these.
 Sometimes special searches are required but the standard searches are as follows.

 - Whether there are any road proposals affecting the property

 - Whether any public footpath runs through or near the property